mschwerhoff/pp20-terminology/terminology.md

 cache coherence protocols
 :   Hardware protocols that ensure consistency across caches, typically by tracking which locations are cached, and synchronising them if necessary.

+CISC, RISC
+:   CISC (complex instruction set computer) and RISC (reduced instruction set computer) are two fundamental CPU architecture models.
+Classical RISC is easier to study, since simpler: e.g. RISC instructions can only work on registers, and reading/writing memory are separate instructions.

 concurrency
 :   Parallelism that requires reasoning about and managing shared resources.
 Often used interchangeably with parallelism.